 If you have a 500 square foot apartment, then you will likely have no problem hearing your baby from anywhere in your home – and you probably will not need a baby monitor.
 However, a family that has a 3,000 square foot home with 3 floors may very well need monitors placed strategically throughout the house.

-And, now there are even monitors that detect heart rate and oxygen levels.
+And, there are monitors that detect heart rate and oxygen levels.

 Baby Monitors and Baby Sleep:

 There is a distinct up-side to sound monitors (both the video and the non-video versions).
 A monitor is great to help you…well…monitor your baby’s crying.

 Is it a hungry cry?
 Uh oh.
 Is he distressed?
 Perhaps that’s his falling asleep moan?
 Or is his leg stuck between the crib slats?
 (You’d need a video monitor to see that one, of course).